role2-standard/collaboration/readme.md

 ##### Person in charge

 The person (people) who will lead the progress of this goal.
+Aside from this individual, all relevant people could be assigned as well so that when the state of the goal changes (e.g. estimated time, state of completion), the rest will be informed.

 ##### Estimated completion time